Repair Or Align A Deviated Septum With Septoplasty

 The Procedure

-Before your procedure, you will be administered either general or local anesthesia by one of our experienced anesthesiologists to ensure you are comfortable during surgery.
+Before a septoplasty Beverly Hills patients will be administered either general or local anesthesia by one of our experienced anesthesiologists to ensure you are comfortable during surgery.
 Once you are relaxed, Dr. Nima will make a small incision within the nasal captivity to access your cartilage.

 If your septoplasty is more complicated or you combine it with a rhinoplasty, Dr. Nima may follow an open rhinoplasty approach that involves making the incisions across the columella.